Introduction to Coding

 Learning How to Code

 Even if you are confident in your knowledge of the fundamentals of coding, it requires advanced knowledge to use JavaScript, HTML, CSS, or Python.
-Fortunately, there are some programs that will help us perform the same task.
+Fortunately, some programs will help us perform the same task.
 It is called block-based coding!

-Block-based coding or block based-programming is coding within a programming language where instructions are mainly represented as blocks.
+Block-based or block-based programming is coding within a programming language where instructions are mainly represented as blocks.

 block-based coding example